Preferred Scientific Name

 Immunization and Vaccines

-In regions with intensive poultry industries, ILT is often effectively controlled by the use of vaccines (Guy and Garcia, 2008).
+In regions with intensive poultry industries, ILT is often effectively controlled using vaccines (Guy and Garcia, 2008).
 Typically, these are modified live vaccines containing virus strains that have been attenuated by serial passage in tissue culture (tissue culture origin [TCO] vaccines) or embryonated fowl eggs (chick embryo origin [CEO] vaccines) (Guy et al., 1990; Chang et al., 1997).
 Inactivated ILT vaccines are not used due to the high cost of production and application (Guy and Garcia, 2008).
-Recombinant viral vector vaccines against ILT are commercially available in some countries e.g. USA.
+Recombinant viral vector vaccines against ILT are commercially available in some countries, e.g. USA.
+These vaccines are safer but have limited practical applicability because they do not stop viral shedding completely and existence of antibodies against vectors can neutralize the vaccines.

 Vaccines given in the face of an outbreak will reduce virus spread and shorten the duration of disease (Bagust and Guy, 1997).
 In common with wild type virus, modified live vaccines are capable of establishing latent infections which may be followed by intermittent reactivation and shedding.
-Serial passage in susceptible birds can then lead to reversion to virulence, particularly in CEO vaccines (Guy et al., 1991), and vaccinal strains of virus have been implicated in many disease outbreaks (Guy et al., 1989; Guy et al., 1990; Keller et al., 1992; Chang et al., 1997; Graham et al., 2000).
+Serial passage in susceptible birds can then lead to reversion to virulence, particularly in CEO vaccines (Guy et al., 1991), and vaccinal strains of virus have been implicated in many disease outbreaks (Guy et al., 1989; 1990; Keller et al., 1992; Chang et al., 1997; Graham et al., 2000).
 For this reason, modified live vaccines should not be used in regions where ILTV is not already present.
-The replication and transmissibility of two CEO ILT vaccines has been studied by experiment by Coppo et al., (2012a, b).
-Typically vaccines are given by eye drop to fowl at around four weeks of age, with revaccination of replacement birds at sixteen to twenty weeks of age.
+The replication and transmissibility of two CEO ILT vaccines has been studied by experiment by Coppo et al. (2012a, b).
+Typically, vaccines are given by eye drop to fowl at around 4 weeks of age, with revaccination of replacement birds at 16 to 20 weeks of age.
 Vaccine needs to be stored and reconstituted properly to ensure that each bird receives an adequate dose of virus.

 Husbandry Methods and Good Practice